Starkilled1/fruit-classification-project/README.md

 ### Recommendation:
 Based on the comparison, Model 5 is the most robust and accurate for predicting the given categories, followed closely by Model 3.

+## Dataset Information
+The dataset used for training the neural network models can be found on Kaggle: [Fruits Classification Dataset](https://www.kaggle.com/datasets/utkarshsaxenadn/fruits-classification).